jsphweid/whichString/README.md

 ### todo
-- probability that it is a violin at all...
-"I don't hear a violin..."
-    - train the data again random noise / random noises / and silence
 - take out parts of the violin signal that are not actually playing or too quiet to register...
-- make a smoothing array with expandable size and when it restarts on/off, reset to [4, 4, etc.]
 - will the web audio smoothing help?
 - still memory leaking?
-- need a way to take out silent parts of training data...
+- need a way to take out silent parts of training data besides audacity...
 - create a 'loading model' spinner and load weights on aws if not local
+- adjust screen size can somehow update width of state object??

 ## python dependencies
 tensorflow, numpy, portaudio / pyaudio